Thuynh808/Fishy-Phiisshing/README.md

 <details>
   <summary><h2><b>Section 2: Script Development and Data Collection</b></h2></summary>
   In this section, we'll dive into the development of our Python script.
-This script will interact with the GitHub API to automate the downloading of phishing email samples.
+This script will interact with the GitHub API to automate the downloading of phishing email samples.<br><br>

-  **Discovering the Data Source**
+  - **Step 1: Discovering the Data Source**
   Our search for real-world phishing samples begins with a simple Google search: "github phishing pot".
 The search results lead us to a GitHub repository containing a collection of phishing emails.

   ![Screenshot of Google search result](path-to-your-screenshot-of-google-search)